 Portorož

 From Piran to Portorož.
-This area along the Sloevain coast is popular for its clean beaches, spas and wellness centres where you can truly relax and get some well deserved ‘you time’.
-A place filled with pretty views and lots of coffee shops to stop by for a refreshing drink.
+This area along the Sloevain coast is famous for its clean beaches, spas, and wellness centres, where you can relax and get some well-deserved ‘you time’.
+It is also filled with pretty views and many coffee shops to stop by for a refreshing drink.

 Things to do in Portoroz:

-1. Internautica Boat Show: This is the Adriatic’s most significant marine lifestyle event with a long tradition, held every year in May at the Portorož Marina.
-Each year, more than 250 specialised exhibitors participate, including well over 30,000 visitors from Slovenia and its neighbouring countries.
-Traditional events accompanying the Boat Show are the Annual Internautica Regatta, as well as the ever amusing traditional Oldtimer parade of old-time vessels and vintage cars.
+- Internautica Boat Show: The Adriatic’s most significant marine lifestyle event with a long tradition is held yearly at the Portorož Marina in May.
+More than 250 specialised exhibitors participate annually, including over 30,000 visitors from Slovenia and its neighbouring countries.
+Traditional events accompanying the Boat Show are the Annual Internautica Regatta and the ever-amusing traditional Oldtimer parade of old-time vessels and vintage cars.

-2. Church of St Bernardine: The remains of the former monastery comprise a well-preserved and eminent bell tower, the church presbytery and the retaining wall complete with arches.
+- Church of St Bernardine: The remains of the former monastery comprise a well-preserved and eminent bell tower, the church hierarchy and the retaining wall complete with arches.
 The monastery and the church date back to the 15th century and are dedicated to St Bernardine of Siena.

-3. Forma Viva: An open-air exhibition which was started by Slovenian artists Jakob Savinšek and Janez Lenassi in 1961.
-It has now been open for 50 years during which masons from more than 30 different countries have contributed more than 130 stone sculptures.
-The exhibition is surrounded by olive trees of Piran and features a breathtaking view over Portorož Bay and its nearby surroundings.
+- Forma Viva is an open-air exhibition started by Slovenian artists Jakob Savinšek and Janez Lenassi in 1961.
+It has been open for 50 years, during which time masons from more than 30 countries have contributed more than 130 stone sculptures.
+The olive trees of Piran surround the exhibition and feature a breathtaking view over Portorož Bay and its surroundings.

-4. Sparkling Wine Festival: Held on the 26th December, the glamorous Crystal Hall of the Kempinski Palace Portorož hotel will host more than 30 Slovenian, Croatian, Italian and Austrian producers of sparkling wines.
-For anyone who enjoys wine tasting, this is a must experience.
+- Sparkling Wine Festival: Held on the 26 December, the glamorous Crystal Hall of the Kempinski Palace Portorož Hotel will host more than 30 Slovenian, Croatian, Italian and Austrian producers of sparkling wines.
+For anyone who enjoys wine tasting, this is a must-experience.

-5. Rent a boat: Why not to take a boat ride by the bay and see everything faster?
+- Rent a boat: Why not ride by the bay and see everything faster?
 Voila!
-You can do just that with rent a boat Portoroz.
+You can do just that by renting a boat, Portoroz.

-6. Dragonja River: This is a 30-kilometre long river in the northern part of the Istrian peninsula.
-Along this path, you will see layers of flysch (a type of sedimentary rock), which causes interesting geological processes and creates impressive gorges.
-Throughout the valley, there are many abandoned mills, settlements and farms which feature the authentic and characteristic Istrian architecture.
+- Dragonja River: This is a 30-kilometre-long river in the northern part of the Istrian peninsula.
+Along this path, you will see flysch (sedimentary rock) layers, which cause interesting geological processes and create impressive gorges.
+The valley has many abandoned mills, settlements, and farms that feature authentic and characteristic Istrian architecture.
 This valley is also a popular destination for hikers and cyclists.

 Check out some other activities with Subaquatic and Portoroz